 Scour the internet for tips

-There are so many articles and videos full of interview tips.
+articles and videos full of interview tips.
 Hopefully, you’ve found this article useful, but different things click with different people.
 If you find nerves a problem in interviews then research techniques to help with them.
 If you have very little interview experience then you can watch videos to get an idea of what they involve.
-There’s so much out there that can help build your interview skills and confidence – use it!
+There’s so much out there that can help build your interview skills and confidence - use it!
+Check out the